MIASA Individual Fellowships (Junior/Senior) at University of Ghana 2023/2024 for African Scholars

 The Maria Sibylla Merian Institute for Advanced Studies in Africa (MIASA) is dedicated to research in the Humanities and Social Sciences, with ‘Sustainable Governance’ as its central topic.
 Our main thematic corridors are conflict and sustainable peace, democracy and environmental transformation.
 We are also interested in a wide range of intersectional sub-topics, such as landownership and acquisition, migration and mobility, restitution of cultural objects, African cities, human rights and other related themes.
 MIASA is committed to reduce global asymmetries in knowledge production, to promote female scholarship and to bridge cultural divides.
 The institute offers time and space for supporting innovative academic projects of top international quality.
 MIASA serves as a hub for exchange, networking and collaboration amongst leading researchers from Germany, Ghana, Africa, Europe and elsewhere in the world.
 The institute is located on the beautiful campus of the University of Ghana (UG) at Legon (Accra), and has been implemented in collaboration with the University of Freiburg, the Goethe University of Frankfurt, the German Institute for Global and Area Studies (GIGA) and the German Historical Institute Paris (GHIP).
 It is largely funded by the German Federal Ministry of Education and Research.

-The present MIASA Fellowships call is for up to ten (10) individual residential fellowships for 3-12 months each for the academic year 2022/2023.
-The starting date of a fellowship is generally handled flexibly, however, for fellowships between three and six months we strongly encourage the following:
+The present call is for up to ten (10) individual residential fellowships for 3-12 months each for the academic year 2023/2024.
+The starting date of a fellowship is generally handled flexibly, however, we strongly encourage to set the starting date on either 1st of June 2023, 1st of August 2023 or 1st of January 2024.
+The latest possible date for the end of a fellowship is the 31st of July 2024.

 Type: Fellowship, Research